 After we checked into the Sebastopol Inn, conveniently located just across the street from The Barlow, we started our night at MacPhail Tasting Lounge.
-Here we spilt a flight anticipating a boozy night with a tour and tasting scheduled next and dinner at a place with a seemingly delicious cocktail menu!
+Here we spilt a flight of wine, anticipating a boozy night ahead with a tour and tasting scheduled next and then dinner at a place with a seemingly delicious cocktail menu!

 After our wine, we walked to Spirit Works.
-A grain to glass distillery located in The Barlow (seriously, best place ever).
-They use only organic grains for their alcohol and are a women run establishment.
+A grain to glass distillery, that uses only organic grains for their alcohol and are a women run establishment.
 It’s safe to say there were a whole lotta things I liked about the place!

 The tour was fun and interesting.
-And then it was on to the good part, the tastings!
-Everything we tried was so, so good.
+And then the good part… the tastings!
+Everything we tried was sooo good.
 We ended up buying a sampler and a bottle of cask strength wheat whiskey.

-Then it was time for dinner at zazu kitchen and farm.
+For dinner we headed to zazu kitchen and farm.
 Mike and I really like craft cocktails (if you can’t tell already) and local, sustainable food.
 Zaza was close to an oasis for us.
 We started with a cheese and meat plate (bad vegan…), picking the lonza, the weirauch st. rose (sheep) cheese, and iscalini cheddar pimento (cow) cheese.
 YUM!!

-We spilt a salad, bacon wrapped dates, a bucket of Korean fried chicken wings, and a poutine-like dish (Mike is Canadian so we always order anything close to poutine when we see it on a menu).
-It was way more meat than we usually eat.
-I enjoyed every bite though.
+We spilt a salad, bacon wrapped dates, a bucket of Korean fried chicken wings, and a poutine-inspired dish.
+It was way more meat than we usually eat but we enjoyed every bite.

-We went back to the hotel after dinner.
-It was sprinkling out but we decided to go hot tubbing anyway!
+We went back to the hotel after dinner and although it was still raining, we decided to go hot tubbing anyway!
 The Sebastopol Inn was literally perfect for our stay.
 Conveniently located, cute, clean, and equipped with a hot tub.